RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 Note: Requires a timer*.

-*If you don't have a timer, search online or in an app store for "Pomodoro timer".
+*If you don't have a timer, search online or look for a pomodoro timer app.

 How it works: